SergPerep/sergperep.github.io/dev/code-optimization.md

     insertQueries += $"\nINSERT INTO foods (name, protein, carbs, fat) VALUES ('{foodItem.name}', {foodItem.protein}, {foodItem.carbs}, {foodItem.fat});";
 }
 ```

+On the other hand, `StringBuilder` can be used to combine strings.

 ```c#
 // After optimization
 StringBuilder sb = new("");